Arash1381-y/Borde/README.md

 # Borde - GPU-accelerated edge detection using CUDA

-Borde is a GPU-accelerated edge detection library written in C++ and CUDA.
+Borde is a GPU-accelerated edge detection app written in C++ and CUDA.
 It is designed to be fast, easy to use, and easy to integrate into existing projects.
 Borde is licensed under the MIT license.